Coordinating

 MarketForce $42.5M raised (YC-backed)

 Shut down 2024.
-Absorbed margin risk of a commodity market.
+Absorbed margin risk in commodity distribution.
 As volume scaled, unit economics collapsed.

 Twiga Foods $180M+ raised (Goldman Sachs, IFC)